HienTruong89/Machine_learning_anticipate_vector_borne_diseases/README.md

 ![image](https://github.com/user-attachments/assets/dead9dbb-9f6b-4d17-8b82-f538de266aae)

-Figure AI pineline 1: Encoding scalar time series data using the recurrent plot method and a fusion of three recurrent plots into either a recurrent plot image (ReIM) or channels of a red-green-blue image (RGB), and fit into different machine learning models for prediction of tipping point or stable events.
+Figure 1: Encoding scalar time series data using the recurrent plot method and a fusion of three recurrent plots into either a recurrent plot image (ReIM) or channels of a red-green-blue image (RGB), and fit into different machine learning models for prediction of tipping point or stable events.